el535/SpotifyRecommendation/README.md

 Here are some sample outputs of the content-based filtering part:
 ![Content_Filtering_Recs](https://github.com/el535/SpotifyRecommendation/blob/main/Project_Images/Content_Recs.JPG)

 Weights on audio features are implemented to allow the user to have more control over the recommendations.
+A higher weight on an audio feature indicates that the user wants song recommendations that have a similar audio feature value to the input song.
 Here are some sample outputs for the same input as before, but with different audio feature weights:
 ![Content_Filtering_Weights](https://github.com/el535/SpotifyRecommendation/blob/main/Project_Images/Content_Recs_Weights.JPG)

 In order to combine the collaborative filtering part and the content-based filtering part, an 'alpha' weight is assigned to control how much of each part is used in the combined recommendation system.
 Here, a high value of alpha means that the recommendations are more influcenced by the collaborative filtering recommendations while a low value of alpha means that the recommendations are more influcenced by the conted-based filtering recommendations.
 The alpha weight value is deturmined by the highest R-precision value of the recommender system per alpha value, deturmined to be more weighted towards the collaborative filtering part: